 Websites to Check Before Climbing Mt.
 Fuji

 Climbing can be a dangerous activity in general, not only on Mt.
 Fuji.
 You must also be mindful of the nature and environment of the mountains.
 When climbing Mt.
-Fuji, there are certain rules you must follow in order to protect the environment.
+Fuji, there are certain rules you must follow to protect the environment.

 Fujisan Conservation Donation Campaign